Bylka93/emoter/README.md

 api/sentiment/sentences/<text>
 ```

-returns JSON list of each sentence found in the text with classified sentiments.
+returns JSON dictionary with keys being each sentence found in the text, and values containing lists of the corresponding classified sentiments.

 #### Example: